SAP/ui5-webcomponents/docs/dev/Creating UI5 Web Components Packages.md

 ## Step 2 - add the UI5 Web Components packages as dependencies

 `npm i --save @ui5/webcomponents-base @ui5/webcomponents-theme-base @ui5/webcomponents-tools`
+`npm i --save-dev chromedriver`

 or

 `yarn add @ui5/webcomponents-base @ui5/webcomponents-theme-base @ui5/webcomponents-tools`
+`yarn add -D chromedriver`

-These 3 will serve as foundation for your own package and web components.
+These three `@ui5/` packages will serve as foundation for your own package and web components.

 Package | Description
 ----------------|-----------------------
 `@ui5/webcomponents-base` | Base classes and Framework
 `@ui5/webcomponents-theme-base` | Base theming assets
 `@ui5/webcomponents-tools` | Build and configuration assets

+*Note:* `chromedriver` is a peer dependency of `@ui5/webcomponents-tools` so that you get to choose the exact version, if necessary.
+This is useful if, for example, you manually update Chrome on your system and you'd prefer to not have a fixed `chromedriver` version packaged with `@ui5/webcomponents-tools`.

 ## Step 3 - run the package initialization script